brian14708/wh-briefings/presidential-actions/2021-07/2021-07-07-notice-on-the-continuation-of-the-national-emergency-with-respect-to-hong-kong.md

 modified_time: 2021-07-07 18:25:49-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/07/07/notice-on-the-continuation-of-the-national-emergency-with-respect-to-hong-kong/
 published_time: 2021-07-07 18:25:48-04:00
-title: Notice on the Continuation of the National Emergency with Respect to Hong Kong
+title: "Notice on the Continuation of the National Emergency with Respect to Hong\_\
+  Kong"
 ---

 On July 14, 2020, by Executive Order 13936, the President declared a